 The training is structured by three core principles: Learn, Practice and Share.
 Learn how emergencies happen and how to stay safe when they do; Practice what you learn so you’ll be ready when an emergency happens; and Share what you’ve learned so that everyone knows how to stay safe in an emergency.

 The program also teaches students how to create their own emergency supply kits by packing essential items in a pillowcase.
 Pillowcases are easy to transport during an emergency and students get to decorate and personalize them.
 Each student receives My Preparedness Workbook, a pillowcase, and a certificate of completion at the end of the training.

-“The Pillowcase Project is an excellent program and is well received by students and educators,” said Jill Deskins, Pillowcase Project Program Manager for the American Red Cross Western & Central New York Region.
+“The Pillowcase Project is an excellent program and is well received by students and educators,” said Jill Deskins, Regional Volunteer Services Officer for the American Red Cross Western & Central New York Region.
 “The components ‘Learn, Practice, Share’ make the program both educational and fun.
 We would like to thank Disney for sponsoring such a wonderful program.”

 Contact your local chapter or fill out this form to request information, request a presentation, or become a volunteer with the program in your area.